 The condition of IP DRS is generally good with most showing signs of normal deterioration with age, but as parts become obsolete, serviceability will become an issue.
-Enhancements to the station enclosure in 2019 provide the DRS with additional protection from interference and improve public safety.
+Enhancements to a DRS enclosure in 2019 provided the DRS with additional protection from interference and improve public safety.